 - Plastic wrapper

 - Find a deep microwave dish.
 Place the steak inside the dish.

 - Save the meat juice dripped from your steak.
 Add it over the steak.
 If you didn’t save it, use gravy or steak sauce.
-It prevents your steak from getting dry and retains its moisture.
+You can use store-bought bbq sauce to prevent your steak from getting dry and retains its moisture.

 - Wrap the dish using a plastic wrapper.
 Put the dish inside the microwave.